bhowad-akash/bhowad-akash/README.md

 ## 👋 Hey there!
-I'm [Your Name]
+I'm Akash
 I'm a data-driven professional with expertise in Business Operations and Marketing Analytics, passionate about leveraging data to optimize efficiency and drive strategic decisions.

 💡 What I Do:
-🔹 Transform complex datasets into actionable insights for businesses 🔹 Optimize operational efficiency using data analytics 🔹 Build interactive dashboards and reports for data visualization
+🔹 Transform complex datasets into actionable insights for businesses<br /> 🔹 Optimize operational efficiency using data analytics<br />
+🔹 Build interactive dashboards and reports for data visualization

 🛠 Tech Stack: